xXHunterRaiXx/countries-api-project-may-2025/version-0/README.md

 ### Set up Routes with `react-router`
 Refer to this [react-router guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.hbxxe6vmm0fq#heading=h.snu4ai1ffrgi) as you do the following steps:
 1. In the terminal, in your `version-0` folder, install the `react-router` package using the command `npm install react-router`.
-2. In App.jsx file, set up Routes for 3 pages: Home page, SavedCountries page, and CountryInfo page.
+2. In App.jsx file, set up Routes for 3 pages: Home page, SavedCountries page, and CountryDetail page.
+3. In App.jsx, render a header that contains two links:
+     - "Where in the world?" should link to the Home page
+     - "Saved Countries" should link to the SavedCountries page
-3. In the `src` folder, create a `pages` folder
+4. In the `src` folder, create a `pages` folder
-4. In the `pages` folder, set up components for each page by making these 3 files: Home.jsx, SavedCountries.jsx, and CountryInfo.jsx
+5. In the `pages` folder, set up components for each page by making these 3 files: Home.jsx, SavedCountries.jsx, and CountryDetail.jsx
-5. Don't forget to push your code to Github!

-### Create Header
-1. Create the Header component, which will be displayed on the Home page.
-2. In App.css, style the Header component with CSS
+6. In App.css, style the header
-3. Clicking on "Where in the world?" should link to the Home page, and clicking on "Saved Countries" should link to the SavedCountries page.
-Use the Link component provided by the `react-router` library to make this happen.
-Refer to this [react-router guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.hbxxe6vmm0fq#heading=h.snu4ai1ffrgi) to help you.
-4. Push your code to Github!
+7. Don't forget to push your code to Github!

 ### In the Home page, display localData from `localData.js` file
 1. In Home.jsx, import the `localData.js` file.
 This file contains all of the data about each country as an array of objects.